lauriejefferson/frontend-mentor-solutions/time-tracking-dashboard-main/README.md

 console.log(data);
 ```

+### Update
+#### 3/25/25
+I fixed the hover stated on the Monthly button so that the text color changes on hover.
+I also fixed the text for each activity.
+Now when you click on the activity links, Daily will read "Yesterday", Weekly will read "Last Week" and Monthly will read "Last Month".

 ### Continued development

 I will continue to focus on CSS Grid, particulary CSS Subgrid.
 CSS Subgrid is a great tool to align child containers within a main parent container.
 I also want to use the grid-template-rows more when a container has a header and footer that matches the height of their areas, and a main section that uses up the remaining space.